fpcorso/data-blog/content/database-table-structure.md

-Title: Learn How Databases and Tables Structured
+Title: Learn How Databases and Tables Are Structured
 Date: 2021-02-01 08:20
 Category: SQL
 Tags: table
 Slug: learn-how-databases-tables-structured
 Authors: Frank Corso
 Summary: Just getting started with SQL?
-Learn how databases and tables are structured!
+Let's learn a high-level overview of how databases and tables are structured!
 Status: published

 If you are just starting to learn SQL (or even if you know it!), it is essential to understand how databases and tables are structured.